Sahil Anand

-Sahil Anand (born 1 January 1985) is an Indian actor known for starring in the films Student of the Year part 1 & 2 and Babloo Happy Hai, Banned webseries on Voot Select and television series Kasautii Zindagii Kay.
+Sahil Anand (born 1 January 1985) is an Indian actor known for starring in the films Student of the Year and Babloo Happy Hai, the Voot Select series Banned and the television series Kasautii Zindagii Kay.
 He debuted his career with the reality show MTV Roadies 4 and was also part of Bigg Boss 10 as a celebrity contestant.
 He has done around 60 TV commercials and 3 music videos.

 Personal life

 Anand married Ranjeet Monga, a worker in a corporate firm in December 2011.
 The couple had their first child, a boy on 14 April 2021.